OfficeDev/TrainingContent/ConnectorActionableMsgs/03 Adaptive Cards/Lab.md

     }
     ````

-We will add input and action controls to capture and submit the comments.

-1. Add a comma to the end of line 113.
-(Line 113 is a closing bracket ']')
+1. You will add input and action controls to capture and submit the comments.
+Add a comma to the end of line 113.
+Line 113 is a closing bracket (`]`).

 1. Add the following snippet as lines 114-142.
-This snippet should be outside of the **body** element.
-In the snippet, replace the token [ngrok-url-here] with the https address displayed in the ngrok window.
+This snippet should be outside of the `body` element.
+In the snippet, replace the token `ngrok-url-here` with the HTTPS address displayed in the ngrok window.

     ````json
     "actions": [